openedx/edx-platform/CONTRIBUTING.rst

 Step 2: Fork, Commit, and Pull Request
 ======================================
-Github has some great documentation on `how to fork a git repository`_.
+GitHub has some great documentation on `how to fork a git repository`_.
 Once you've done that, make your changes and `send us a pull request`_!
 Be sure to include a detailed description for your pull request, so that a community manager can understand *what* change you're making, *why* you're making it, *how*